[Other doc versions]

 feature/), as shown:

-You can create a new branch from in JIRA (version 6.1 and above) or in Stash.
+You can create a new branch when in JIRA (version 6.1 and above) or in Stash.
 Either way, you can override the settings that Stash suggests for the repository, branch type, branching point and branch name.

 JIRA must be connected with Stash by an application link for this functionality to be available.